Somerset County Cricket Club: 2019

+2020s

+In spite of their one-day successes in 2023 and 2025 their first County Championship continues to elude them.
+Somerset followed their second place in both 2018 and 2019 with third place in 2024 and 2025.
+In 2026 they were confirmed as second again while racking up 731 against Surrey during the last match of the season with the highest score in the Championship that season and Somerset's second highest ever score.

 Ground history

 The Andrew Caddick Pavilion, named after the former England and Somerset fast bowler, was officially opened in 2015 as part of Somerset County Cricket Club's continued development of the Cooper Associates County Ground.
 The Pavilion serves as a central hub for players and support staff, featuring modern facilities, including player changing rooms, hospitality areas, and offices.
-This significant addition to the ground further enhanced the Club's infrastructure, aligning with its vision to maintain a world-class cricketing venue.
+This significant addition to the ground further enhanced the club's infrastructure, aligning with its vision to maintain a world-class cricketing venue.

 In 2024, in a significant step toward sustainability, Somerset County Cricket Club partnered with local solar energy installer GB NRG to install a solar PV panel system on the roof of the Andrew Caddick Pavilion.
-The installation, designed to spell out "SCCC" with the panels, will cover a substantial portion of the Club's energy needs, particularly during peak cricket seasons.
-This initiative is part of SCCC’s commitment to reducing its carbon footprint, while also cutting operational costs, and serves as a model for how sports clubs can embrace renewable energy solutions.
+The installation, designed to spell out "SCCC" with the panels, will cover a substantial portion of the club's energy needs, particularly during peak cricket seasons.
+This initiative is part of SCCC's commitment to reducing its carbon footprint, while also cutting operational costs, and serves as a model for how sports clubs can embrace renewable energy solutions.